fairDataSociety/fdp-play/README.md

 # The spins up the cluster using Bee version configured in external places.
 See bellow for options where to place it.
 $ fdp-play start --detach

+# The spins up the cluster using specific blockchain image.
+# NOTE: The fairdatasociety/fdp-play-blockchain is the base blockchain image that only contains pre-funded accounts for Bee nodes.
+$ fdp-play start --detach --blockchain-image fairdatasociety/fdp-play-blockchain

 # This attaches to the Queen container and displays its logs
 $ fdp-play logs queen --follow